 I got in trouble at the Cheyenne Frontier Days Rodeo in Wyoming.
 It’s a fabulous ten day event filled with parades and concerts and pancake breakfasts and all of the energy and excitement that surrounds the nation’s largest outdoor rodeo.

 This post contains affiliate links, which means we may receive a small commission if you make a purchase through a link.
 There is no additional cost to you.

 For those who’ve never been to a rodeo, this is the real deal — sanctioned by the Professional Rodeo Cowboys Association.
 These are REAL cowboys and true athletes who thrive in the competition.
 They’re not the kind of people you want to mess with.
 Nor are their fans.

 So when a colleague and I were being frowned at for cheering on the cows in the calf roping competition, we decided we should leave the grandstand and explore the Indian Village.
 I loved the Indian Village.
-Individuals representing several of the Plains Indians tribes participate, but it was the Arapahoe who first began the Indian participation at the Frontier Days Rodeo nearly 100 years ago.
+Individuals representing several of the Plains Indians tribes participate.
+We learned that it was the Arapaho who first began the Indian participation at the Frontier Days Rodeo nearly 100 years ago.

 The music, the storytelling, the dancing.
 I sat there for hours listening and watching.
 I ate Indian tacos and bought clay pottery and enjoyed this aspect of the Old West immensely.

 One of the crowd favorites, and mine as well, was the hoop dancing demonstration by Jasmine Pickener from Rapid City South Dakota.
 She is a Crow Creek Dakota Sioux and is one of about 10 women in the world who can do what she did that day.